+Policy 5A.6.1

-Policy 5A.6.1 The City's Work Plan is designed to assess current and projected portable water demands, evaluate the sources and capacities of available water supplies; and identify those water supply projects, using all available technologies, necessary to meet the City's water demands.
+The City's Work Plan is designed to assess current and projected portable water demands, evaluate the sources and capacities of available water supplies; and identify those water supply projects, using all available technologies, necessary to meet the City's water demands.

+Policy 5A.6.2

-Policy 5A.6.2 Comply with the City's 20-Year Work Plan and incorporate the Miami-Dade County 20-Year Water Supply Facilities Work Plan adopted on February 4, 2015 by reference into the City of Doral and Work Plan as required to provide consistency with the District and Miami-Dade County Water Supply Facilities Work Plans.
+Comply with the City's 20-Year Work Plan and incorporate the Miami-Dade County 20-Year Water Supply Facilities Work Plan adopted on February 4, 2015 by reference into the City of Doral Comprehensive Plan.